Mac Amhalghaidh: Feminine forms

 Mac Amhalghaidh is a masculine surname.
-The form of this surname for unmarried females is Nic Amhalghaidh.
+The form of this surname for unmarried women is Nic Amhalghaidh.
 This feminine surname is actually a contracted form of iníon Mhic Amhalghaidh, which translates into English as "daughter of Mac Amhalghaidh".
-The form of the surname for married females is Bean Mhic Amhalghaidh, which translates into English as "wife of Mac Amhalghaidh"; this feminine surname can also be represented in the contracted form Mhic Amhalghaidh.
+The form of the surname for married women is Bean Mhic Amhalghaidh, which translates into English as "wife of Mac Amhalghaidh"; this feminine surname can also be represented in the contracted form Mhic Amhalghaidh.

 Gaelic cognate

 A cognate of the Irish Mac Amhalghaidh is the Scottish Gaelic MacAmhalghaidh.
 The feminine form of this Scottish Gaelic surname is NicAmhalghaidh.
 This feminine name is composed of the prefix Nic-, which is an abbreviated form of the Scottish Gaelic nighean mhic or nì mhic, which translates into English as "daughter of the son"; thus NicAmhalghaidh translates as "daughter of MacAmhalghaidh".